Dwaynamics / Dwayne Simpson Foundation CIC

 The services offered are designed to steer at-risk youth away from gang-culture, knife crime and gun violence, and encourage them to see that there is a future.

 CEO and founder, Lorraine Jones tragically lost her son, Dwayne Simpson to knife crime in Brixton.
-Following this awful event she vowed to overcome the issues within the community and ensure that other families and communities did not have to suffer the loss that she did.
+Following this truly tragic event she vowed to overcome the issues within the community and ensure that other families and communities did not have to suffer the loss that she did.

 The skills that the children learn at boxing encourage them to commit to something outside of their school from a young age.
-This learnt behaviour is imperative to the growth of these children to ensure that they stay dedicated to studies, work and to avoid the temptations of gang culture.
+This learnt behaviour is imperative to their growth to ensure that they stay dedicated to studies, work and to avoid the temptations of gang culture.
 The boxing coaches are mentors, teachers and friends of each of these children ensuring that they instil a work ethic in each individual before they can graduate from the boxing course.

 Dwaynamics is a beacon of light for young people, families and the community.